 We have zero tolerance of child abuse and all allegations and safety concerns are treated very seriously and consistent with our robust policies and procedures.
 St Columba Anglican School has a legal and moral obligation to contact authorities when we are worried about a child’s safety, which we follow rigorously.

-If a parent or community member has any concerns in regards to child protection and child safety, these should be brought to the attention of the Principal or Deputy Principal in the first instance.
+If a parent or community member has any concerns in regards to child protection, staff misconduct and child safety, these should be brought to the attention of the Principal or Deputy Principal in the first instance.